The Amazon River Cruise

 11:00 a.m.
 Return to the vessel where it's sadly, time to finish packing.
 Please leave your packed suitcases in your suite for pickup before going to lunch.

 This afternoon, we will take you on a tour of Iquitos, glorious city in the days of the rubber boom.
-Visit the Manatee Rescue Center, a kind of animal orphanage for Amazonian manatees to rescue, rehabilitate and release them back into the wild.
+Visit the Manatee Rescue Center, a kind of animal orphanage for Amazonian manatees, there they rehabilitate them and release them back into the wild.
 Later, we stop at the Amazonian Indian Market San Juan, where, you may wish to shop for local crafts before leaving.

 Guides will help with check in at the airport and stay with you until you have boarded your flight back to Lima.